tcolar/pubg_mobile/weapons.md

 #### Throwables

-They can give you a huge strategic advantage, you should probably change your settings to pick more of these in your settings, and learn to use them.
+They can give you a huge strategic advantage, you should probably change your settings to pick more of these, and learn to use them.

 Tip: you can throw them further if you use a running start (throw them while running).

-Tip: You can simply let a smoke grenade "explode" in your hands, rather than throwing at your feet with it bouncing away.
+Tip: You can simply let a smoke grenade "explode" in your hands, rather than throwing it at your feet and watching it bounce.

 ---